Botanical Name - Inula graveolens

 Chemical Constituents - Bornyl acetate, borneol, t-cadinol

 Appearance - In the past we have offered a beautiful deep green Inula oil.
 The green colour comes from distillation in a copper still.
 Molecules of copper bond to molecules of essential oil giving the familiar green colour.
-Alternatively, our golden Inula oil has the same properties and is just as effective.
+Alternatively, our golden Inula oil has the same properties and is equally effective.

 Organic Certificate - This essential oil is certified organic by the Soil Association which means you can be sure that it has been produced to the highest ethical and environmental standards.
 The Soil Association's standards exceed the UK government's minimum requirements for organic products in many areas, but particularly in animal welfare, GM and the use of pesticides.
 Standards are constantly reviewed to ensure they deal with current issues.